-All over the world there are huge numbers of descendants of Norwegian emigrants – either daughters or sons of the near one million people who emigrated to the United States of America in the 1800s and early 1900s – or the offspring of Norwegian sailors settling in countries as far away as New Zealand or Australia.
+Worldwide, there are descendants of Norwegian emigrants in the millions.
+Daughters and sons of the near one million people who emigrated to North America in the 1800s and early 1900s – or maybe the offspring of Norwegian sailors who settled in countries as far away as New Zealand and Australia.

-In many such descendant families, there are diaries, letters and postcards stashed away in old chests and boxes in the attic – historical documents that can no longer be read or understood by the new generations.
+In the homes of many such descendant families, there are diaries, letters and postcards stashed away in old chests in the attic – historical documents that can no longer be read or understood by the new generations.
 The knowledge of the past mother tongue is long since gone.

-Reading old letters will give the reader an insight into a person’s life and personality.
+The ability to read old letters gives the reader an insight into an ancestor’s life and personality.
 It is a link through time that no old photo or handed down oral story can ever fully cover.
-They are like time capsules bringing a long gone world to life once again.
+An old letter is like a time capsule, bringing a long gone world to life once again.

-For those of you interested in genealogy, you might also stumble across words in old records that require translation.
+The person interested in genealogy may often stumble across words in old records that require translation.

 The book is invaluable, as it also covers older style Norwegian words and words in dialect.
-Words like laup (=tine), tjuagutt, budrått and eldhus are words that you would not normally find in the more traditional dictionary.
+Laup, tjuagutt, budrått and eldhus are specimens that you would never find in the more traditional dictionary.

-This is what the publishers are saying about the author and his book:
+This is what the publishers say about the author and his book:

 For more than forty years, the Haugen «Norwegian-English Dictionary» has been regarded as the foremost resource for both learners and professionals using English and Norwegian.
 With more than 60,000 entries, it is esteemed for its breadth, its copious grammatical detail, and its rich idiomatic examples.
 In his introduction, Einar Haugen, a revered scholar and teacher of Norwegian to English speakers, provides a concise overview of the history of the language, presents the pronunciation of contemporary Norwegian, and introduces basic grammatical structures, including the inflection of nouns and adjectives and the declension of verbs.